 The pencil’s wood is FSC certified and cardboard packing is recyclable, but the lead is standard.
 I’m not sure what else Faber-Castell could do to make them more eco-friendly.

 The pencils are sold for £6 for 24 on Amazon.
 This is more expensive than cheap children’s pencils but is well in line with what I would expect for art supplies.

 Wood: 100% Reforested wood

 Pencil hardness: Extra Soft

 Weight (boxed): 141g

-Pencils are not a product I though I’d ever review, but after a little research I realized there is a surprising amount that goes into them.
-The Eco-Pencils score very well on two key metrics – quality of color and sustainable sourcing.
-They’re perhaps slightly more fragile than I would have expected and I managed to break on in half accidentally, but for careful users this is not a problem.
-If you are looking for decent set of coloring pencils with eco-credentials that won’t break the bank, these are a good choice.
+Pencils are not a product I thought I’d ever review, but after a little research, I realized there is a surprising amount that goes into them.
+The Eco-Pencils score very well on two key metrics – the quality of colour and sustainable sourcing.
+They’re perhaps slightly more fragile than I would have expected and I managed to break on in half accidentally, but for careful users, this is not a problem.
+If you are looking for a decent set of colouring pencils with eco-credentials that won’t break the bank, these are a good choice.
 Recommended.

 The review is based on the Faber-Castell 24-Colour Eco-Pencils.
 Click to read more about our eco icons and access icons used in this review.